-Amortized intangible assets primarily relate to customer relationship intangibles associated with the Acquired Business and previous acquisitions in Chile, Mexico and Hong Kong.
+Amortized intangible assets primarily relate to customer relationship intangibles associated with our acquisition of the Institutional Retirement & Trust business of Wells Fargo Bank, N.A. (the "Acquired Business") and previous acquisitions in Chile, Mexico and Hong Kong.
 The finite lived intangible assets that continue to be subject to amortization over a weighted average remaining expected life of 17 years were as follows:

 December 31,

-2020 2019
+2021 2020

-( llions)
+(in millions)

-Gross carrying value \$1,338.2 \$1,346.3
+Gross carrying value \$1,262.8 \$1,338.2

-Accumulated amortization 405.6 343.2
+Accumulated amortization 432.1 405.6

-Net carrying value \$ 932.6 \$1,003.1
+Net carrying value \$ 830.7 \$ 932.6

-During 2020, we fully amortized other finite lived intangible assets of \$18.7 million.
+During 2021 and 2020, we fully amortized other finite lived intangible assets of \$15.0 million and \$18.7 million, respectively.